Bones and All: Development

-Executive producers are Giovanni Corrado and Raffaella Viscardi.
-The film is fully financed by Italian companies: The Apartment (a Fremantle group society), 3 Marys, Memo, Tender Stories, Adler, Elafood, Elafilm, Manila, Serfis and Wise.

 Guadagnino said that Bones and All is "a very romantic story, about the impossibility of love and yet, the need for it.
 Even in extreme circumstances."
 He also said that Chalamet and Russell have "a gleaming power" and are able to "portray universal feelings".

 Marketing

 The first teaser for Bones and All was released on August 10, 2022.
 American artist Elizabeth Peyton was commissioned by director Luca Guadagnino to create a painting based on the film.
 The resulting painting, which she titled "Kiss (Bones and All)", was turned into the film's first poster, which was on display during the Venice International Film Festival, hanging on the 13th-century palace Ca' da Mosto in Venice.

 The official poster for the film was released on September 29, 2022, accompanied by its first trailer, which featured a rendition of Leonard Cohen's "You Want It Darker".
 The song was chosen by lead actor Timothée Chalamet.
 Safeeyah Kazi of Collider called the trailer "chilling" and "intense".
 Toussaint Egan of Polygon noted similarities to 1994's crime thriller Natural Born Killers.
 Allegra Frank of The Daily Beast called it "gorgeously bloody", and praised it for not sharing too much information.
 Lauren Milici of Total Film described the trailer as Let The Right One In meets Bonnie and Clyde."
 An extended trailer was released on October 5, 2022.